Where? Gallery 17 of the Legion of Honor Museum

 Reynolds was one of the founders of the Royal Academy of Arts and served as its first president.
 As the president of the Royal Academy, he gave a series of discourses on art which have been a very valuable source of information about art history.
 One example of Reynolds’ work is Lady Caroline Howard in the National Gallery of Art.
 Another example is Captain George K. H. Coussmaker in the Metropolitan Museum of Art.

 Fun fact: According to the original mythological story, Paris should give the golden apple to the most beautiful woman present at the wedding of Peleus and Thetis (the parents of Achilles).
 Three goddesses thought that they deserved the golden apple: Aphrodite, Athena, and Hera.
 The king of the gods, Zeus, did not want to make the judgment himself and tasked Paris with making a choice between the three goddesses.

 In the carving in this painting by Reynolds, instead, only two goddesses are included.
 Paris ignores both goddesses to give the apple to Anne instead, whereas in the mythological story Aphrodite received the apple.

 Where?
 Gallery 6 of the Legion of Honor Museum

 When?
 About 1642-1644

-Backstory: Tivoli and its countryside were popular spots for 17th-century painters in Rome.
+Tivoli and its countryside was a particularly popular spot for 17th-century painters in Rome.
 The beautiful hills, river, and numerous ancient and medieval ruins and buildings were an inspiring sight.
 As a landscape painter, Claude Lorrain visited this area frequently.
 His paintings not only provided idyllic scenes but also made some local clients remember of Rome’s magnificent past.